LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 <pre>MOV <strong>[BX + DI]</strong>, CH; calculate the operand with the values from BX and DI</pre>

+This mode can also be used to access values from variables.
+A variable name without brackets is used to get the address of the variable.
+With brackets the value stored in the variable is taken.

+    :::nasm
+    mov rax, qword [var1] ; value of var1 in rax mov rax, var1         ; address of var1 in rax

 ### Address
 To calculate an address the following scheme is used: